-How to visit the Mayan Ruins of Kuluba, an Hidden Treasure
+How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

-The Kulubá ruins are one of those places loved by the most adventurous travelers.
+The Kulubá ruins are among the most beloved places for adventurous travelers.
 They are not very well known, and hardly anyone visits them.

-You reached them by a narrow path off of the main road that leads to you one of the most magical places.
+You reached them by a narrow path off the main road that leads to one of the most magical places.

-And of course, Kuluba ruins are some of our favorites.
+And, of course, the Kuluba ruins are among our favorites.
 Since 2010, the INAH has been working on its conservation.

 INAH – National Institute of Anthropology and History: public body dedicated to the investigation, conservation, protection, and dissemination of the prehistoric, anthropological, archaeological, and historical cultural heritage of Mexico

-To date, Kuluba has a free entry but it is scheduled to be the next paid archaeological site in the state of Yucatan.
+To date, Kuluba has a free entry, but it is scheduled to be the following paid archaeological site in the state of Yucatan.

 At the entrance of Kulubá, you will find Willi, the guardian of the place.
 We don’t know how he does that, but he always shows up, even when you don’t see him.
 He keeps track of visitors.

-Don’t miss this wonderful adventure in the Kulubá ruins 🙌
+Don’t miss this incredible adventure in the Kulubá ruins 🙌

 SOME HISTORY OF THE KULUBÁ MAYAN SETTLEMENT